Q. Do I need a handicap to play in Chapter events?

 Q. How do I know what my handicap index is?

-A. If you are using EWGA’s GN21 system, you can log into ewga.com
+A. If you are using the GN21 system, you can log into LPGAAmateurs.com

-and click on "Post a Score" on the left side.
-This will bring you to your handicap record.
+and post your score.
 Your index will be updated on the 1st and 15th of every month.
 In the meantime, you’ll also notice that your index trend is shown on this screen.
 The trend indicates approximately what your index will be on the next revision date.

-If you are using NCGA to post your scores and maintain your handicap index, you will automatically receive your index revisions by email on the 1st and 15th of every month.
+If you are using NCGA or PWGA to post your scores and maintain your handicap index, you will automatically receive your index revisions by email on the 1st and 15th of every month.